perqin/hexo-generator-amp/README.md

   templateDir:  amp-template # Please customize template files included this folder .
 ```

 `amp-template/sample-amp.ejs` and `amp-template/sample-amp.css` is a very simple template , so please customize it as you like .
+To generate css , please see [how-to-customize-css-file.md](https://github.com/tea3/hexo-generator-amp/tree/master/template/style/how-to-customize-css-file.md)

-If you have a cool design template please let me know [the issues](https://github.com/tea3/hexo-generator-amp/issues).
+ If you have a cool design template please let [me](https://github.com/tea3/hexo-generator-amp/issues) know.
 I would like to introduce your template in this chapter.

 ## Options